vishaalram02/blendai/README.md

 ## Beam SDK

 To deploy serverless webhook on Beam, first install the <a href="https://docs.beam.cloud/getting-started/installation">Beam CLI.</a>
-Then continue with the following:
+Then create a <a href="https://www.beam.cloud/dashboard/volumes">persistant volume</a> mounted at `/checkpoints` to upload the weights, which are available for download <a href="https://drive.google.com/file/d/145NpznbcwMeoX-v8U-bUpu8eXILh3n7Z/view">here (~2GB)</a>.
 ```sh
 cd blended-diffusion-model
 beam deploy app.py